-Finding your sweet spot as a business owner is important because it allows you to operate with efficiency, strength and, usually, profitability.
-Surprisingly, many companies continue to struggle without ever finding or leveraging their sweet spot.
-If you haven’t found your sweet spot yet, now is the perfect time to start looking by following these four steps:
+Finding your sweet spot allows you to operate with efficiency, strength and – with a solid understanding of your cash flow and how to use it – profitability.
+Unfortunately, many companies struggle to find or leverage their sweet spot.
+If you haven’t found yours, now is the time to start looking.
+Here are five ways to get started:

 1. Cultivate your core competencies

-Finding your sweet spot is really an inside job.
-It’s not about trying to add to what you have, it’s about leveraging your existing core competencies.
-Your business has made it this far, so you must have some valuable competencies that you can leverage into new products or service.
+Finding your sweet spot is an inside job.
+It’s not about trying to add to what you have; it’s about leveraging existing core competencies.
+Your business has made it this far, which means you have valuable competencies you can leverage for further growth.

 2. Capitalize on your strengths

-Making a list of what your company does well and profitably is a great way to hone in on your strengths and identify your sweet spot.
-Analyze your business to determine what product or services are most profitable.
+Making a list of what your company does well and profitably is a great way to hone in on your sweet spot.
+Analyze your financials to determine the most profitable solutions.
 Then match up your strongest categories with market demand.
-For example, while you may have a favorite product or service to sell, the market may not support building an entire empire on that one product.
+While you may have a favorite product or service to sell, the market may not support building an empire around it.

 3. Listen to your fans